ECEStuff/OSR_EnchantSimulation/README.md

 This simulator includes the following not in the original simulator:
 - Base item cost (the cost of the item being modified).
+- Support for 2 different types of enchant cards in enchanting.
 - Crafting simulation of the factory found in the game.
 Original simulator simulated crafting only in the laboratory, another crafting area in the game.

 How to use: